Azure-Samples/azure-search-knowledge-mining/README.md

 ### [Workshop](https://github.com/Azure-Samples/azure-search-knowledge-mining/tree/master/workshops)

-Become an Azure Cognitive Search expert in a day!
+Become an Azure AI Search expert in a day!
 This folder contains a self paced workshop that teaches you everything you need to know.
 Most developers with Azure familiarity should be able to complete the majority of the modules in the training within 8 hours.